Counting Discrete, Level-$1$, Quaternionic Automorphic Representations on $G_2$: Computation Set-up

 \subsubsection{Roots}

 We use notation from \cite{LS93} to specify the root system of $G_2$.
-Let $K$ be the maximal compact $\SU(2) \times \SU(2)/\pm 1$ of $G_2(\R)$.
-Choose a dominant chamber for $K$ and the choice of simple roots of $G_2$ consistent with this.
-Let $\beta$ be the highest root with respect to this and note that it is long.
+Let $K$ be the maximal compact $\SU(2) \times \SU(2)/\pm 1$ of $G_2(\R)$ and choose a maximal torus $T(\R)$ that is inside $K$.
+Make a choice of simple roots of $G_2(\R)$ that are non-compact, in this case determining a unique dominant chamber with respect to both $G_2$ and $K$.
+Let $\beta$ be the highest root of $G_2$ with respect to the choice of simple roots and note that it is long.

 We now give explicit coordinates.
 As a mnemonic convention, roots indexed $1$ will be short and roots indexed $2$ will be long.
-Figure \ref{G2rootpicture} displays all the roots and shades our choices of dominant Weyl chambers with respect to both $G_2$ and $K$.
-Compact roots at infinity are in red and non-compact in blue.
+Figure \ref{G2rootpicture} displays all the roots and shades our choices of dominant Weyl chambers for both $G_2$ and $K$.
+The compact roots at infinity are the four along the $\eps_i$-coordinate axes.

 If the roots of the short and long $\SU_2$ are $2\eps_1$ and $2\eps_2$ respectively, then the simple roots of $G_2$ are:

 The other positive roots are:

 The fundamental weights are: